Matevito/portfolioTest/README.md

 #  USER PORTFOLIO TEST
 This app consists on a basic API deployed on AWS (amazon web services).
-The API can send a user information stored on a database and his last 5 tweets, it can also change its values stored on a db and some more (performs the basic CRUD operations).
+The API can send a user information stored on a database and its last 5 tweets, it can also change its values stored on a db and more (performs the basic CRUD operations).
 The most characteristic attribute of the app consist in that only let one user to be stored on db at a time.

 It is built using NodeJS (Express framework) and MongoDB(non-relational db) as a database.